 Wellington's favourite Neapolitan pizza.

-Press Hall is proof there’s a new age of eateries in town.
+Press Hall is proof there’s a new age of food court style eateries in town.

 A suburban eatery with city sophistication.